headzoo/ruqqus-plus/README.md

 }
 ```

+Now register the module by added the class to `/src/js/modules/index.js`.

 #### Actions
 Actions encapsulate more complex logic than modules and may have more settings than simple on and off.
-They can be found in the directory /src/js/actions.
+They can be found in the directory `/src/js/actions`.
 Modules are composed of classes and extend the `Action` class.

 A simple action which injects user configured CSS into all ruqqus pages looks like this: